Kids Kare at Home

 - Partially-subsidized hourly rate (based on household income) for families who qualify (limited to 48 subsidized hours per year, per U-M household)

 - Care is provided by Kennedy Care/Safe at Home, a contracted vendor

 - Kennedy Care/Safe at Home caregivers have had state and FBI criminal background checks

 - Special Instructions for Today Form (PDF)

-*Prior to registering, please note: the unsubsidized rate for Kids Kare is $22.00 per hour (for one to two children, minimum four hours daily; three or more children are billed at 1 1/2 times this hourly rate).
+*Prior to registering, please note: the unsubsidized rate for Kids Kare in 2020 is $23.00 (for one to two children, minimum four hours daily; three or more children are billed at 1 1/2 times this hourly rate).
 However, you may qualify for a U-M subsidized rate.
 Be sure to enter your total gross household income on the online registration form to determine if you qualify for a subsidy.
 If we do not have your household income amount, you will be billed for the full, unsubsidized cost of care.